ikhlestov/vision_networks/README.rst

 ------------

 - Model was tested with Python 3.4.3+ and Python 3.5.2 with and without CUDA.
-- Model should work as expected with TensorFlow 0.10 and TensorFlow 0.12.
-Tensorflow 1.0 not supported yet.
+- Model should work as expected with TensorFlow >= 0.10.
+Tensorflow 1.0 support was recently included.

 Repo supported with requirements file - so the easiest way to install all just run ``pip install -r requirements.txt``.